Alkeri/file-conversions/README.md

 # File Format Conversion CLI Tool

-This is a command-line tool for converting between CSV and JSON file formats using Python and pandas.
+This is a command-line tool for converting between CSV and JSON file formats using Python and Pandas.

 ## Installation